-- 1. Graywater from clothes washers may be used for landscape irrigation without obtaining a permit, provided the system is designed, installed and operated in compliance with California Plumbing Code Chapter 16A, as summarized in this handout. - 2.
-All other Graywater Systems require a permit.
+- Graywater from clothes washers may be used for landscape irrigation without obtaining a permit, provided the system is designed, installed and operated in compliance with California Plumbing Code (CPC) Title 24, Part 5, Chapter 16A, as summarized in this handout. - 2.
+Graywater Systems that require a cut in the plumbing to sewer for ventilation require a permit.
 Please refer to the brochure, Building Permit Application Requirements for Residential Graywater Irrigation Systems.